-As a way of commemorating lost lives, it was lit up every night for the entire year of 2014.
+As a way of commemorating lost lives, it was lit up every night for the entire year of 2014, and is as of 2017 stll lit up every day from sunset to 21.00pm.
 Visiting the miracle pine is a great way to pay homage to those who died in the disaster and at the same time is also an opportunity to draw strength and hope from the iconic centerpiece.

 Rikuzentakata City Website*Japanese Only